ysfkel/vault/README.md

 ### IGenericSwapExactAmountIn

-This interface defines the structure for executing a swap with a specific amount in using Paraswaps  [AugustusSwapper v6.2](https://developers.paraswap.network/augustus-swapper/augustus-v6.2).
+This interface defines the structure for executing a swap using Paraswap's  [AugustusSwapper v6.2](https://developers.paraswap.network/augustus-swapper/augustus-v6.2).
 Click on this link to [find more details.](https://developers.paraswap.network/augustus-swapper/augustus-v6.2)

 ```solidity
 interface IGenericSwapExactAmountIn {